Blog · Review Essay · Last reviewed June 25, 2026

 The Misinformation Age belongs on the shelf because it explains why reality does not break only when people are irrational.
 Reality also breaks when social systems route evidence badly.
 That is the recurring danger in feeds, answer engines, AI companions, influencer publics, dashboards, and institutional automation: the interface may not invent the false belief, but it can decide how easy the belief is to encounter, trust, repeat, and defend.

 The book's quiet discipline is more useful than panic.
 Do not begin with the assumption that the other person is stupid.
 Begin with the network.
-Find the incentives, the missing friction, the trust channel, the symbolic payoff, and the institutions that turned a claim into something socially livable.
+Find the incentives, the missing friction, the trust channel, the symbolic payoff, the retrieval surface, and the institutions that turned a claim into something socially livable.

 Sources